raisarin/hangman720/README.md

 # Hangman
-## what is does

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

-## what is the aim
+## Aim
-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This implements the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## what is learnt
-I learn how to utilise different functions within and outside class.
+I learned how to utilise different functions within and outside class.

 ## Installation instructions
 1. Git copy repository from https://github.com/raisarin/hangman720.git
 2. Run python mielstone_5.py

 ## Usage instructions
-1. Update word_list variable to your preference
+1. Update the word_list variable to your preference

-## File Structure
-hangman720
---hangman

-  --hangman_Template.py

--.gitignore

---README.md

---milestone_2.py

---milestone_3.py

---milestone_4.py

---milestone_5.py

 # License information
 The MIT License (MIT)